NVIDIA/nim-deploy/cloud-service-providers/azure/aks/prerequisites/README.md

 # Pre-requirement

 The keys to create AKS for NIM is to create proper GPU nodepool.
 The proper GPU nodepool should have up to date driver.
 This is only achievable via a preview cli extension.
 We cannot create AKS via Azure Portal GUI and we need to create it using CLI.
-We need to setup our terminal with a lot of cli to perform the AKS creation cia CLI.
+We need to setup our terminal with a several cli to perform the AKS creation.
 Following is the detail instructions.

 ## Azure Portal Account